Bathroom Remodeling in Chester Springs, PA

 Can you reconfigure or expand my bathroom footprint?

-In a borough older home the original baths are tight, so layout reconfiguration — borrowing from a closet or hall to add real linen storage or fit a proper walk-in shower — is common, and we bring in Rise Engineering when a load path is involved.
+In an older home the original baths are tight, so layout reconfiguration — borrowing from a closet or hall to add real linen storage or fit a proper walk-in shower — is common, and we bring in a Pennsylvania-registered structural engineer when a load path is involved.
 In a township subdivision the primary bath is usually already large enough that a reconfiguration within the existing footprint is all that’s needed.
 Either way it’s scoped and priced on the proposal, not improvised mid-project.

 Should I keep the old jetted tub, or convert to a walk-in shower?